Parliamentarians discuss China’s role in the global liberal order and the importance of better informing and educating the public about NATO

 He urged NATO and the Allies to take additional measures to better reach out to the public.
 Such measures could include increasing financial and human resources allocated to strategic communication efforts, reinforcing the involvement of national structures in these efforts and strengthening cooperation with civil society organisations.
 He also called on the Alliance to intensify its activities against disinformation and propaganda, and focus on young generations, women's empowerment and groups less interested in defence matters.
 Undertaking these steps “would help NATO to better inform and educate the public about its role and objectives and ensure renewed support for our Alliance at a time when it faces increasingly diverse and significant threats”, he concluded.

-2020 - ENHANCING INFORMATION AND EDUCATION ABOUT NATO
+2020 - REVISED DRAFT REPORT - ENHANCING INFORMATION AND EDUCATION ABOUT NATO

 Angel TILVAR (Romania)